 - Be a resident of Howard County and at least 18 years old.

-- Be knowledgeable of basic computer skills such as Microsoft Office, Internet browsing and be willing to learn new programs.
+- Be proficient in basic computer skills such as Microsoft Office, internet browsing and be willing to learn new programs.

 - Be able to serve as a community resource for environmental and watershed information.

 - Complete the Master Watershed Steward Certification course.

 - Be willing to maintain certification in subsequent years.